Derivator Six-Functor-Formalisms -- Construction II: Abstract

 \section{Abstract}

-Starting from very simple and obviously necessary axioms on a (derivator enhanced) four-functor-formalism, we construct derivator six-functor-formalisms using compactifications.
-This works, for example, for various contexts over topological spaces and algebraic schemes alike.
-The formalism of derivator six-functor-formalisms not only encodes all isomorphisms between compositions of the six functors (and their compatibilities) but also the interplay with pullbacks along diagrams and homotopy Kan extensions.
-One could say: a nine-functor-formalism.
+Starting from simple and necessary axioms on a (derivator enhanced) four-functor-formalism, we construct derivator six-functor-formalisms using compactifications.
+This works, for instance, for the stable homotopy categories of Morel-Voevodsky-Ayoub, and also for the classical setting of unbounded complexes of sheaves of Abelian groups on `nice' topological spaces.
+The formalism of derivator six-functor-formalisms elegantly encodes all isomorphisms between compositions of the six functors (and their compatibilities) and moreover it gives coherent enhancements over diagrams of correspondences.
 Such a formalism allows to extend six-functor-formalisms to stacks using (co)homological descent.

-The input datum can, for example, be obtained from a fibration of monoidal model categories.